-Sales reps spend less than 30% of their time selling, partly because they’re spending more time on manual activities, such as collecting customer info, updating customer info, setting up calls, and so on.
-To close more deals, your sales team should be spending most of their time selling, not data entry.
+Sales reps spend less than 30% of their time selling, partly because they spend more time on manual activities, such as collecting customer info, updating customer info, setting up calls, etc. To close more deals, your sales team should spend most of their time selling, not data entry.

 Simply put, a sales team using paper-based sales processes will take much longer to close deals than a team delegating manual activities to a CRM.

 How much time does your sales representative spend with customers on average?
-You should aim at spending just enough time with customers to understand their needs and nudge them to take action.
+You should aim to spend enough time with customers to understand their needs and nudge them to act.
 For instance, one meeting with an existing customer lasts about 29 minutes but can stretch to 51 minutes with prospects.

-Every sales team relies on at least one sales tool for its vital activities, including lead generation, meetings and follow-up, messaging, bookings, and so on.
-While it’s true you can’t expect to reach your goals with just one daily sales tracker, you don’t want to overspend on an unhealthy number of tools for your sales and marketing campaigns.
+Every sales team relies on at least one sales tool for its vital activities, including lead generation, meetings and follow-up, messaging, bookings, etc. While you can’t expect to reach your goals with just one daily sales tracker, you don’t want to overspend on an unhealthy number of tools for your sales and marketing campaigns.

 The conversion rate is the percentage of visitors to your website who become leads.
-It’s also the number of prospects that turn into buying customers at different stages of your campaign.
+The number of prospects also turns into buying customers at different stages of your campaign.
 This metric is particularly important for businesses that rely heavily on digital marketing or online sales.

-The net promoter score (NPS) is one of the most important metrics to track when it comes to customer retention.
-This score measures customer loyalty and satisfaction and will help you understand how likely your customers are to come back to your business and refer others in the future.
+The net promoter score (NPS) is one of the most important metrics to track regarding customer retention.
+This score measures customer loyalty and satisfaction and will help you understand how likely your customers are to return to your business and refer others.

 NPS is based on a single question: “How likely are you to recommend this company/product/service to a friend or colleague?”
 Customers respond on a scale of 1 to 10, with 10 being the most likely.
 NPS can be tracked at different stages of the buying cycle.

 The average time to close a deal covers the length of time it takes for you to make a sale from start to finish.
-On average, it takes an average of 40 days to close a deal with leads generated from social networks and even longer (75 days) if your sales efforts are centered around your website.
+On average, it takes 40 days to close a deal with leads generated from social networks and even longer (75 days) if your sales efforts are centred around your website.

-It is important to note, however, that the average time it takes to close a deal depends on the product or service you offer.
+However, it is important to note that the average time to close a deal depends on the product or service you offer.
 For example, selling high-value products to large companies can take several months from the first meeting to closing the deal.
 On the other hand, if you sell quick-turnaround products to small businesses, you can close deals within a week or two.
-Keep in mind that the average time it takes to close a deal might be longer than you expect.
+Remember that the average time to close a deal might be longer than expected.

-This metric is especially important for SaaS (software as a service) companies but applies to other businesses as well.
-A high churn rate is a sign that something is wrong with your sales process.
-It may indicate that your product or service has failed to meet the needs of a significant number of customers.
+This metric is especially important for SaaS (software as a service) companies but also applies to other businesses.
+A high churn rate indicates something is wrong with your sales process.
+It may indicate that your product or service has failed to meet the needs of many customers.
 All this traces back to the sales department in one way or another since they’re responsible for qualifying leads and ensuring that they’re best suited for the offering.

-Net sales is the total amount of money that your company receives after accounting for all expenses.
+Net sales is the total amount your company receives after accounting for all expenses.
 Salespeople are responsible for generating new revenue through deals, upsells, and/or contract extensions.
 Their performance will be measured by the net sales they contribute to the company’s total revenue.

 We saved the most important for last.
 At the end of the day, it’s all about the money.
 And when it comes to selling products or services to customers, total revenue is the ultimate metric that sums up all your selling efforts.
 Total revenue drives informed business decisions by pointing out the key areas that can be improved.

-That means every member of the team needs to be on the same page so that everyone is working towards a shared goal.
+That means every team member needs to be on the same page so that everyone is working towards a shared goal.

 With that in mind, here’s how to measure sales performance:

 First, you need to understand what is expected of your team.
 A good sales manager is aware of the bigger picture and understands what goals the company is pursuing and why.
-That way, they can make sure their team is on the same page and able to support those goals effectively.
+That way, they can ensure their team is on the same page and support those goals effectively.

 Too often, companies fail to properly define their strategy and objectives for their sales team.
-As a result, the team operates in a vacuum without any sense of direction on what their priorities are.
-Without this direction and focus, sales teams tend to meander, make poor decisions, and misallocate their time and energy on activities that really don’t matter.
+As a result, the team operates in a vacuum without any direction on their priorities.
+Without this direction and focus, sales teams tend to meander, make poor decisions, and misallocate their time and energy to activities that don’t matter.

 Once you’ve outlined the company’s goals, it’s time to set goals and expectations for your sales team.
 Revenue is not the only business goal.
 Some other goals may include: